 McKay Playspot 405 Mound Avenue, New Orleans, LA 70124: This neighborhood gem features a small playset, swings, and a slide.
 There’s also plenty of open space for running around.

-Bonnabel Boat Launch 1599 Bonnabel Blvd., Metairie, LA 70005: Although the Bonnabel Boat Launch doesn’t have swings, it is still a favorite among moms in the New Orleans.
+Bonnabel Boat Launch 1599 Bonnabel Blvd., Metairie, LA 70005: Although the Bonnabel Boat Launch doesn’t have swings, it is still a favorite among moms in the New Orleans area.
 The entire play area is gated to keep kids from wandering into the parking lot.
 There are a good number of picnic tables and lots of slides.
 The ramps make it wheelchair and toddler accessible, and it still has plenty of climbing features to keep the older kids interested.
 The best part about this playground is that it is practically on the water supplying parents with nice views and cool breezes.
 Bonus: there is a nearby bark park for your fur babies!

 Lafreniere Park 3000 Downs Boulevard, Metairie, LA 70003: What City Park is to New Orleans, Lafreniere Park is to Metairie and Kenner.
 This expansive park offers so many options for family entertainment.
 At the center of the park is a beautiful carousel that is $1 per ride when open to the public.
 (It can also be rented.)
 There are well-maintained playgrounds throughout the park and large fields for team sports or just running wild.
 The best part about Lafreniere Park though is the large pavilion and the lagoon where you can feed the ducks.